So you’ve finally made the decision to start a blog! That’s really good news and I want to be the first to congratulate you.

 If this is your first ever WordPress blog you might not know to do this.

-When starting a new blog with a fresh WordPress installation, by default, you’ll usually be greeted with a “hello world” post and sample page that’s already been published.
+When starting a new blog with a fresh WordPress installation, by default, you’ll see there will be “hello world” post and sample page that’s already been published.

-What you need to do once you’ve logged into your WordPress dashboard is to immediately delete both the sample post and the sample page, you really don’t need them.
+What you need to do is to immediately delete both the sample post and the sample page, you really don’t need them.
 See image below.

 Simply hit trash and then head over to the trash folder to delete them permanently.

-When you’re ready to start writing your first post, you can just head over to Posts > Add New.
+When you’re ready to start writing your first post, you can just head over to Posts > Add New as per normal.

-Except maybe for the Akistmet plugin, you’ll probably need that one much later on when you start getting a few comments on your blog.
+You’ll probably need that one much later on when you start getting a few comments to your blog.
 For now, though, you can just deactivate it if you wish.

-This one is entirely up to you, however, I would highly recommend that you consider changing the permalink structure to a more simple format.
+This one is entirely up to you again, however, I would highly recommend that you consider changing the permalink structure to a more simple format.

 To change your permalink, simply head over to Settings > Permalinks and change from the default permalink to either ‘date and name’, or ‘month and name’.

-The setting I’d personally recommend using is just ‘post name’, as this is a more ‘human’ and ‘search engine friendly’ permalink structure.
+The setting I’d personally recommend using is just ‘post name’, as this is a more ‘human’ and ‘search engine friendly’ permalink structure to use.
+This is also the setting we use here at Magnet4Blogging.

 Once you’re done, hit save changes.
 See image below.